LandSharkFive/MathExp/README.md

 # Math Expressions Calculator

 This project contains a command line expression calculator.
 The application reads one line at a time from the command line and calculates a result.
 The result is printed to the screen.
 The main function is called Eval().
-Eval() takes the math expression and does three operations:  1.
-Tokenize() 2.
-InfixToPostFix() 3.
-EvalPostFix().
-You can use Copy and Paste (Ctrl-C and Shift-Insert) on the command line.
+Eval() takes the math expression and does three operations:  Tokenize(), InfixToPostFix() and EvalPostFix().
+Use Copy and Paste (Ctrl-C and Shift-Insert) on the command line as needed.

 ## Install and Build

 The is a C# Console-Mode Project.
-Use Visual Studio 2022 and above to compile.
+Open with  Visual Studio 2022 and above to compile.

 ## Description: